Things to Do

-Lots of opportunities for sailing, canoeing, rowing, windsurfing, kayaking and hire of electric powered boats.
+Lots of opportunities for sailing, kayaking, rowing, windsurfing, and the hire of motor boats.
 Tuition and advice for all levels of ability is available from locally based qualified instructors.
-More information from Coniston Boating Centre.
+More information can be found at the Coniston Boating Centre.

 Fishing with a rod licence from many of the public shores is allowed.
-Contact the Tourist Information Centre for full information of permits and purchase or hire of tackle.
+Contact the Tourist Information Centre in the Village for full information of permits and purchase or hire of tackle.

 Options galore from the leisurely pedal to the energy of mountain biking.
-For the latter, there are the tracks of the nearby Grizedale Forest and the ultimate challenge of the route to the summit of Skiddaw from the Whinlatter Forest farther north.
+For the latter, there are the tracks in the nearby Grizedale Forest and the ultimate challenge is the route to the summit of Skiddaw from the Whinlatter Forest farther north.

 Plenty to see and do around the third largest stretch of water in the Lake District and Cumbria.
-Of interest to many, it was here that the late Donald Campbells ill fated attempt on the World Water Speed Record took place in 1967 which tragically resulted in his death.
+Of interest to many, it was here that the late Donald Campbell’s ill fated attempt in Bluebird K7 at the World Water Speed Record took place in January 1967 with tragic results.

-Readers of Arthur Ransomes “Swallows and Amazons” will be interested in trying to identify the real life locations of his book Can you find “Wild Cat Island” or “Kanchenjunga”?
+Readers of Arthur Ransome’s “Swallows and Amazons” will be interested in trying to identify the real life locations of his book.
+Can you find “Wild Cat Island” or “Kanchenjunga”?
 A particularly good way to enjoy the scenery of the Water and its surrounds is as a passenger on one of the Coniston Cruises or aboard the Steam Yacht Gondola.
 It is a magnificently restored craft and the oldest to be found in the north of England.
 It operates from Coniston Pier and includes stops at Brantwood.
 You can book an experience trip on the Gondola and be a stoker for the day!

-The former home of John Ruskin, a poet, artist and conservationist.
+This is the former home of John Ruskin, a poet, artist and conservationist.
 The house, mountainside gardens and land occupy 250 acres with stunning views of the fells and Coniston Water.
 It is filled with Ruskin memorabilia, paintings and furnishings.
-Visit the Brantwood website to see what’s on, such as craft fairs, outdoor theatre’s, drawing room concerts or take the kids to enjoy the activity workshops.
+Visit the Brantwood website to see what’s on, such as craft fairs, outdoor theatre’s, drawing room concerts or take the kids to enjoy the various activity workshops.

 Saint Andrews Church

 This 19th century building is built on the site of the original Chapel of 1586.
-The grounds are the burial place of John Ruskin, which is marked by a cross carved from the distinctive green slate of the nearby Tilberthwaite quarry.
+The grounds are the burial place of John Ruskin in 1900, which is marked by a cross carved from local slate from the nearby Tilberthwaite quarry.
 The cemetery across the road is the resting place of Donald Campbell who was buried here September 2001.